 Top Hospital Affiliations

-In the most recent U.S. News & World Report rankings, Feinberg School of Medicine ranked 20th for research-oriented medical schools.
-Northwestern Memorial Hospital is ranked 13th on the Best Hospitals Honor Roll, and Ann & Robert H. Lurie Children’s Hospital of Chicago is ranked the top children’s hospital in Illinois and the 10th best children’s hospital in the country.
+In the most recent U.S. News & World Report rankings, Feinberg School of Medicine ranked 18th for research-oriented medical schools.
+Northwestern Memorial Hospital is ranked 13th on the Best Hospitals Honor Roll, and Ann & Robert H. Lurie Children’s Hospital of Chicago is ranked the top children’s hospital in Illinois.

 We have more than 50 training sites and 100 certified genetic counselors in our area, providing rich and diverse training opportunities.
 Our students participate in eight rotations, including opportunities in many clinical areas of practice, industry, advocacy and policy, as well as connections for possible rotations abroad.
 Visit our Rotations page for more information.

 All courses are designed for our students and are coordinated by one or more of our program leadership team in conjunction with genetic counselor faculty experts.
 The courses incorporate both the medical and psychosocial aspects of genetic counseling and take problem-based learning approaches.
 We are proud to offer one of the only dual-degree programs available in Genetic Counseling and Medical Humanities and Bioethics.
 Learn more about our curriculum.

 Our program directors and faculty have extensive experience at the state and national levels and include individuals with expertise in genetic counseling, health communication, bioethics and medical humanities and public health.
 See our faculty list to learn more about our educators.

 Research is a primary focus of our program: We were one of the first to require completion of a research project for graduation.
 Visit our Thesis Project page to see examples of recent student work.